BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 Why not?
 Because it was so out of place in Sweden.
 One can spend all day in Sweden without encountering a single frantic person.</p>

 <p>Upon seeing him pawing in his backpack, I immediately thought "I bet he's American".
-Sure enough, when he stepped up and spoke with the ticket agent, he did so in English, with an American accent.</p>
+Sure enough, he stepped up and spoke with the ticket agent in English, with an American accent.</p>

 <p>Someone I know, who's lived extensively in both Europe and the United States, once told me there's a sense of desperation among nearly everyone in the United States, even in wealthy neighborhoods.
 The reasons for that are a whole other can of worms, which I've written about to some degree, and will write more about later.